 Snowflake supports simultaneous users’ queries through different virtual warehouses. you can run your overnight ETL processes run on slower and less expensive warehouse resources, and then enable real-time ad-hoc queries through a more powerful warehouse during business hours.”
 However, with Redshift scale and operational efficiency, ETL can be referred to as a rigid and outdated paradigm.

 Leveraging Redshift scalability with Panoply, you can forget about overnight ETL processes.
 Panoply follows the ELT process, whereby all of the raw data is instantly available in real-time and transformations happen asynchronously on query time.
-This makes Panoply both a Data Lake and a Data Warehouse, allowing users to have constant and real-time access to their raw data.
-This means they can iterate their transformations in real-time, with updates instantly applied on newly inserted data as well.
-Finally, customized, advanced transformations are also possible via the Panoply UI console and take just minutes to set up and run.

 A bottomless pit, an abyss, the void….
 Should I keep going?
 If the system is slow, just about anything could be the problem.
-It could be poor data modelling, improper indexing, network issues, storage hardware, basically anything.
+It could be poor data modeling, improper indexing, network issues, storage hardware, basically anything.

 Then, once you begin, especially in the case of an issue with a private cloud or unmanaged solutions, the data-engineer clears one bottleneck only to bump into another one.
 That troubleshooting the data warehouse can be a bit intimidating.
 Sometimes even figuring out where to begin to look can be difficult.

-More often then none, and more frustrating than anything, at least from my personal experience, is when the trouble lays in the type of queries being run by irresponsible analysts, like some select * over an enormous table.
+SELECT * over an enormous table.
 I try raising knowledge and awareness of these as part of my tasks.
 Other frequent issues I see are around the way data is structured in the warehouse, for instance in a case where data is modeled with many subtables, analysis on even a small set of data can be lengthy.